AlexZeDim/alexzedim/README.md

 My name is Sasha.

-I am a back-end node.js dev but I also capable of doing some front-end staff via SSR framework of React, called Next.js.
+I am a back-end node.js dev but I'm also capable of doing some front-end staff via SSR framework of React, called Next.js.

 You may also find me on: [StackOverflow](https://stackoverflow.com/users/7475615/alexzedim)